 It has taken a fair while to see light at the end of tunnel, but golf has helped her find this.
 Although active team sports and swimming were taken off her agenda, the exercise and focus Kirsty found in learning to play golf has now made a huge difference to her life, helping her physical and mental health considerably, and offering a social network of new friends in the process.

 In short, it’s Kirsty’s belief that, “Golf saved my life.”

-Kirsty Wilkinson was born in Whyalla, near Adelaide, Australia, and grew up around Perth, with a spell in the jungle in Indonesia (her father Tim was a civil engineer), and then Melbourne.
+Kirsty Wilkinson was born in Whyalla, near Adelaide, Australia, and grew up around Perth, with a spell in the jungle in Indonesia her father Tim was a civil engineer, and then Melbourne.
 This was an upbringing that gave her a certain amount of confidence in exploring the world and mixing with others, and was an early foundation for her starting her own international import and export consulting business of today, called Asia Market Makers, with a specific accent on wine, specialising in the Japanese market.
 She had travelled to Japan at the age of 17 and so began a love affair with that country that remains to this day.
-Kirsty has a double degree: a Bachelor of Arts majoring in advanced Japanese language (she also teaches this), and a Bachelor of Business qualification in international trade.
+Kirsty has a double degree: a Bachelor of Arts majoring in advanced Japanese language which she also teaches, and a Bachelor of Business qualification in international trade.

 Her busy business life and a healthy network of golfing friends is today’s story but not long after her car accidents Kirsty found herself in a dark place.